jatinmayekar/Udacity_Path_Planning_Navigation/README.md

 * How the algo break ties depends on implementation
 * Uniformed search algo
 * Not efficient
-* Complete - Optimal(coz it expands the shallowest unexplored node with every step)
+* Complete - Optimal(coz it expands the shallowest(not deep) unexplored node with every step)
 * Limited to graphs where all the steps costs are equal
+* Frontier - Queue - First come first out

 ![BFS_tree](https://github.com/gonfreces/Udacity_Path_Planning_Navigation/blob/master/BFS_tree.png)